jamescaii/Spothouse/README.md

 The most awesome part of Everytime is that the Critical Review-like functionality operates in an Amazon-like format.
 Basically, instead of writing a very vague questionnaire at the end of the semester, which was even hand-written before COVID, students give a 5-star based "review" of the course and leave comments about the course, the professor, etc.

 We think that, through 32, it could be a good chance to build a very basic prototype of such platform for Brown students.
 Focusing on building a better Critical Review is worth a try by itself.

+TA Approval (dlichen): Rejected, there's no algorithmic complexity.

+Please resubmit by the end of the week!
+Either expand on an existing idea or make a new one.

 ****Features****